falseaxiom/cgbot/readme.md

 ## General Use Instructions

 In order to use CGTA, you'll need Visual Studio Code and an OpenAI account with credits on it*.
-Then, follow thse steps:
+Then, follow these steps:

 1. Download this repository and open in VS Code.
 2. In VS Code, start a virtual environment.